L-Dot/Letterboxd-list-scraper/README.md

 * Execute the program by running `python -m listscraper [options] [list-url]` on the command line in the project directory.

     Multiple list URLs can be provided, separated by a space.
-The output CSV(s) can then be found in the folder `/scraper_outputs/`, which will be created if not already present.
+The output file(s) can then be found in the folder `/scraper_outputs/`, which will be created if not already present.
     Some of the optional flags are:
     - `-p` or `--pages` can be used to select specific pages.
-    - `-on` or `--output-name` can be used to give the output CSV(s) a user-specified name.
+    - `-on` or `--output-name` can be used to give the output file(s) a user-specified name.
     - `-f` or `--file` can be used to import a .txt file with multiple list URLs that should be scraped.
-    - `-op` or `--output-path` can be used to write the output CSV(s) to a desired directory.
+    - `-op` or `--output-path` can be used to write the output file(s) to a desired directory.
+    - `-ofe` or `--output-file-extension` can be used to specify what type of file is outputted (support for CSV and json).
-    - `--concat` will concatenate all films of the given lists and output them in a single CSV.
+    - `--concat` will concatenate all films of the given lists and output them in a single file.

 > [!NOTE]
 > Please use `python -m listscraper --help` for a full list of all available flags including extensive descriptions on how to use them.